magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37082-incremental-indexing-of-grouped-product-child-products-can-cause-incorrect-other-grouped-products.md

 <ins>Steps to reproduce</ins>:

-1. Create new stock and source for the main website.
+* Create new stock and source for the main website.
-1. Create 3 simple products with qty 10,15 and 0.
+* Create 3 simple products with qty 10,15 and 0.
-1. Create 2 grouped products and assing first simple product with qty 10 to one and other 2 simple products to the other.
+* Create 2 grouped products and assing first simple product with qty 10 to one and other 2 simple products to the other.
-1. Confirm that both grouped products can be accessible from the frontend, in stock.
+* Confirm that both grouped products can be accessible from the frontend, in stock.
-1. Assign the simple product with qty 0 to the first grouped product's Up-Sell Products
+* Assign the simple product with qty 0 to the first grouped product's Up-Sell Products.
-1. Clean the FPC and check the 2nd GP from the frontend
+* Clean the FPC and check the 2nd GP from the frontend.
-1. Run a full reindex
+* Run a full reindex.
-1. Check the 2nd GP from the frontend
+* Check the 2nd GP from the frontend.
-1. Save the 1st GP
+* Save the 1st GP.
-1. Clean FPC and check the 2nd GP from the frontend
+* Clean FPC and check the 2nd GP from the frontend.

 <ins>Expected results</ins>:

-***GP shouldn't go OOS after saving another GP with Up-sell.
-The issue resolves after a full reindex.***
+Grouped Products is not out of stock after saving another Grouped Products with Up-sell.
+The issue is resolved after a full reindex.

 <ins>Actual results</ins>:

-***When you save the 1st GP the 2nd GP goes OOS.***
+The 2nd Grouped Products goes out of stock when you save the 1st Grouped Products.

 ## Apply the patch